ned-kelly/docker-multicontainer-airtime/README.md

 ```
 **NOTE**:
 When running for the first time, the airtime-core container will run some 'boostrap' scripts.
-This will take a few minutes (after standing up the containers) BEFORE you will be able to fully access airtime.
+This will take 30-60 seconds (after standing up the containers) BEFORE you will be able to fully access airtime.

 You can monitor the progress of the bootstrap process by running: `docker logs -f airtime-core`.